 - Standalone readability

-- Keep related information together in one focused chunk.
+- Keep related information together in one focused chunk

-Test each section by reading it alone.
+- Test each section by reading it alone.
 If it needs other sections to make sense, restructure the content to be more self-contained.

-2. Bullet Points and Lists
+Step 3: Bullet Points and Lists

 Formatted lists help AI systems parse and categorize content accurately.
 These elements act as signals that guide content extraction.